-Cramo’s third quarter performance fell behind last year, as expected, and comparable EBITA decreased in all segments compared to last year.
-However, the cash flow generation was very strong during the quarter and cash flow from operating activities was EUR 16.9 million above last year.
-Cash flow after investments was EUR 39.2 million, being EUR 47.8 million above last year.
+Cramo’s fourth quarter performance fell behind the previous year, as expected, and comparable EBITA decreased in all segments.
+However, the cash flow generation continued to be strong during the quarter and cash flow after investments was EUR 36.9 million, being EUR 15.3 million above last year.

 To improve our competitiveness and profit generation going forward, a group-wide performance enhancement programme was largely implemented during the second half of the year.
 The first results were actualised already in the fourth quarter as comparable indirect costs decreased by EUR 2.8 million from last year.
 Full run-rate savings of EUR 10-12 million are expected to be realised from 2020 onwards.

 The Group’s sales in the fourth quarter were lower compared to last year in comparable currencies.
 The market environment continued to level out or even decline compared to the previous year in many countries.
 In Sweden, sales decreased by 10.9% in the local currency compared to the tough comparables of 2018.
 This was partly caused by weaker market demand and the timing of large industrial projects.
 The sales contribution from the new industrial projects which was started in late 2019 was still small during the fourth quarter, but the sales and profit contribution is expected to increase during 2020.
 In Norway, sales development was a disappointment during the fourth quarter, whereas profitability improved.
 In Finland and Eastern Europe, a more challenging market situation also negatively impacted our sales and profitability, but the market outlook for 2020 is more positive especially for Finland.
 In Central Europe, sales continued to grow, mainly driven by KBS Infra, but profitability remained at an unsatisfactory level.